deangela/DM1123-VFS-FA17-Duff/dm1123_schedule_overview.md

 #DRAFT - NOT FINAL until Friday Sep 8

+Gitbook is the official source for all dates and assignments; the syllabus is NOT.
+The syllabus provides a general overview and guideline for the course.
+The website is a living, dynamic document.
+Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below.

-*All dates and assignments are subject to change at the discretion of the professor!
-Gitbook and slack are the official sources for all dates and assignments.
+**All dates and assignments are subject to change at the discretion of the professor!
+Gitbook and slack are the official sources for all dates and assignments.**

-*Gitbook & Slack are living, dynamic sources. **If there are any changes to the schedule in the syllabus, I will note these changes on gitbook and/or slack AND in person during class.***
+*Gitbook & Slack are living, dynamic sources.
+If there are any changes to the schedule in the syllabus, I will note these changes on gitbook and/or slack AND in person during class.*

 <table>
     <tr>
         <th width="4%">wk</th>